Mary Somerville: Scottish Polymath & RAS Honorary Member

-The Google Doodle for 2 February 2020 celebrated Mary Somerville, the Scottish polymath and science writer, and Caroline Herschel, the joint first-ever woman to be made an honorary member of the Royal Astronomical Society.
+The Google Doodle for 2 February 2020 celebrated Mary Somerville, the Scottish polymath and science writer, and Caroline Herschel, jointly the first women to be made honorary members of the Royal Astronomical Society (RAS).

 Figure 1: Mary Somerville.